modcarroll/csharp-discovery-example/Readme.md

 # C#/.NET Watson Discovery Sample Application

-## NOTE: This readme is a work in progress

 ## Included components

 * [Watson Discovery](https://www.ibm.com/watson/services/discovery/): A cognitive search and content analytics engine for applications to identify patterns, trends, and actionable insights.